esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/kramen/_index.en.md

 ---

 ### [Legends Unbound]( www.legendsunbound.nl )
 Three friends, brought together by their passion for TTRPGs, share their combined creativity in Legends Unbound.
 In our webshop, you'll find unique, handmade accessories such as dice sets, trays, vaults, and fashion, fully personalizable to your wishes.
-We also offer live workshops and an ultimate D&D-experience where you can witness our passion for yourself.
+We also offer live workshops and an ultimate D&D experience where you can witness our passion for yourself.
 At Legends Unbound, everything revolves around craftsmanship, originality, and connecting people who share a love for TTRPGs!

 {{< figure src="images/2025/kramen/Collage LU - Danielle Ruiter.jpg" alt="Legends Unbound" class="vendorpicture" width="60%" >}}

 ---

 ### [Chaotic Spirit Studio](https://www.instagram.com/chaotic.spirit.studio/)
-Chaotic Spirit Studio is a game and art studio specializing in world-building, concept art, and game design, dedicated to creating captivating experiences for players of all ages.
+Chaotic Spirit Studio is a game and art studio specializing in worldbuilding, concept art, and game design, dedicated to creating captivating experiences for players of all ages.

 {{< figure src="images/2025/kramen/Logo wit met oranje vlam - Luc van der Burgh.png" alt="Legends Unbound" class="vendorpicture" width="40%" >}}

 ---

 ### [Horned Toad Games](https://www.hornedtoadgames.com/)
-Horned Toad Games is an indie boardgame publisher focused on publishing easy-to-learn yet tactically fun games.
+Horned Toad Games is an indie board game publisher focused on publishing easy-to-learn yet tactically fun games.
 They also publish DND/TTRPG adventures in magazine format.
 {{< figure src="images/2025/kramen/Button - Robbin Hulsker.PNG" alt="Legends Unbound" class="vendorpicture" width="40%" >}}

 ---

 ### [Studio Vorm & Vlam](https://www.instagram.com/vormvlam.studio/)
 Studio Vorm & Vlam, Handmade ceramics that tell a story.
-Dream away with elegant mugs with matching saucers in the shape of an open book, enchanting "stirring staves" and stroopwafel coasters that look almost too delicious not to eat!
+Dream away with elegant mugs with matching saucers in the shape of an open book, enchanting stir-sticks, and stroopwafel coasters that look almost too delicious not to eat!

 Everything is cast by hand and designed with love.
 Playful, exciting, and completely in style for every fantasy lover who loves magical details!
 {{< figure src="images/2025/kramen/DSC05883_ETSY.jpg" alt="Studio Vorm & Vlam" class="vendorpicture" width="40%" >}}